RTEMS/rtems-docs/c-user/fatal_error.rst

         }

 INTERNAL_ERROR_BAD_THREAD_DISPATCH_ENVIRONMENT (31)
-    On SMP configurations, it is a fatal error to call blocking operating system with interrupts disabled, since this prevents delivery of inter-processor interrupts.
+    In SMP configurations, it is a fatal error to call blocking operating system with interrupts disabled, since this prevents delivery of inter-processor interrupts.
 This could lead to executing threads which are not allowed to execute resulting in undefined system behaviour.